ann4belle/ann4belle.dev/content/posts/season-22-blessings-explainer_preseason.md

 ## Gachapon

-Steals one Shadowed player from each other team.
+Steals one Shadowed player from each other team and puts them in our Shadows.

 ## Mass Attraction

-Steals all non-Shadowed players with the Attractor mod.
+Steals all non-Shadowed players with the Attractor mod and puts them in our Shadows.

 ## Under Taker